 Fool's Gold for Christmas

-Hollywood heart throb, Johnny Blake (Trevor Donovan) is becoming tired of the sort of movies he is being offered as well as the lifestyle of a celebrity.
-So when his sister, Ginger (Emily Tennant), plans to get married on Christmas Eve in the small town of Fool's God he sees it as a perfect excuse for taking some time out.
-It also brings him in to contact with Christmas loving bridal boutique owner Madeline Krug (Rachel Skarsten) who has agreed to act as wedding planner for Ginger.
-Already a mega fan of Johnny, Madeline finds herself spending plenty of time with Johnny and getting to know the real Johnny who she discovers is a lot more lovely than the celebrity version.
+Hollywood heart throb, Johnny Blake (Trevor Donovan - Love on a Limb) is becoming tired of the sort of movies he is being offered as well as the celebrity lifestyle he has to keep up.
+So when his sister, Ginger (Emily Tennant - Driven Underground), plans to get married on Christmas Eve in the small town of Fool's Gold he sees it as a perfect excuse to take some time out.
+It also brings him in to contact with Christmas loving bridal boutique owner Madeline Krug (Rachel Skarsten - In My Dreams) who has agreed to act as wedding planner for Ginger.
+Already a mega fan of Johnny, Madeline finds herself spending plenty of time with the Hollywood star and getting to know the real Johnny, who she discovers is a lot more lovely than the celebrity version.

-Time to get the old Hallmark Christmas movie tick sheet out for another year as I start reviewing this year's Christmas offerings from the Hallmark Channel.
-And "Marry Me at Christmas" certainly ticks off a lot of the things I expect starting with delivering that classic Hallmark Christmas movie look with a snow covered town which really goes to town when Christmas arrives with beautifully decorated buildings and trees covered with lights and even the bollards along the side of the road covered in baubles.
-There is also the Krug family home which is just as picturesque and makes you wonder if these places really exist as they are beautiful.
-Heck in the town I live I reckon if they put baubles on bollards the weekend drinkers would soon wreck them, if not them it would be the kids hanging around before school starts.
+Time to get the old Hallmark Christmas movie tick sheet out for another year as I start reviewing this year's Christmas movies from the Hallmark Channel.
+And "Marry Me at Christmas" certainly ticks off a lot of the things I expect to see starting with delivering that classic Hallmark Christmas movie look with a snow covered town which really goes to town when Christmas arrives with beautifully decorated buildings and trees covered with lights and even the bollards along the side of the road covered in baubles.
+There is also the Krug family home which is just as picturesque and makes you wonder if these places really exist as they are picture postcard beautiful.
+Heck, in the town I livein I reckon if they put baubles on bollards the weekend drinkers would soon wreck them, if not them it would be the kids hanging around before school starts.

-What this all boils down to is that "Marry Me at Christmas" is a nice looking hallmark Christmas movie which ticks several boxes when it comes to what fans of these heart warming movies love about them.
-But it doesn't have the romantic spark which the best Hallmark Christmas have.
+What this all boils down to is that "Marry Me at Christmas" is a nice looking hallmark Christmas movie which ticks several boxes when it comes to what fans of these heart warming Christmas movies love about them.
+But it doesn't deliver that fun romantic spark which the best Hallmark Christmas have.